Starting a compost pile

 Phytochemical foods are vastly beneficial, yet science still does not understand a tenth of what they do; starting a compost pile will enrich your backyard vegetables and fruit.

-Phytochemicals make up the thousands of substances in natural foods that have a beneficial but often unproven effect on our wellbeing.
+These plant nutrients make up the thousands of substances in natural foods that have a beneficial but often unproven effect on our wellbeing.
 Many of them give vegetables their bright colours.
-Others, like lignans in seeds, have proven anti-cholesterol properties, and help prevent breast disease.
+Others, like lignans in seeds, have profound anti-cholesterol properties; and help prevent breast disease.
 But it all begins with starting a compost heap.

 They are better absorbed if eaten with a little fat; dribble olive oil over your salads, an avocado or a good dollop of hummus.